vanshthadani/V2_Main/README.md

 4. Click **Load unpacked** and select this repo's folder.
 5. The extension icon should appear in your toolbar.

 The extension is pre-configured to talk to a hosted backend instance.
-If you're running your own backend (see [V2_Backend](https://github.com/vanshthadani/V2_Backend)), update the backend URL in `background.js` and `dict.js` to point to your instance, and match the `x-extension-secret` header value to your backend's `EXTENSION_SECRET`.

 ## Notes